mikemensah21/Cybersecurity-Portfolio/AWS Lightsail Instance Setup.md

-# Amazon Lightsail Linux 2 Instance Setup: Splunk Enterprise
+# AWS Lightsail Linux 2 Instance Setup: Splunk Enterprise

 This repository provides a step-by-step guide on creating an Amazon Lightsail Linux 2 instance with specific resource configurations and connecting to it via the browser's SSH client.